-Apart from lowering storage and warehousing costs, consolidation warehousing can further optimize supply chain operations by reducing transportation costs.
+Apart from lowering storage and warehousing costs, consolidation warehousing can further optimise supply chain operations by reducing transportation costs.

 Small shipments from multiple retailers or businesses are collected at the warehouse and shipped to their destinations via trucks.
 Thus, shipping costs are split between several companies that are all sending their goods to the same location.

-Since inventory is sent first to the consolidation warehouse, order fulfillment is much more organized.
-A consolidation warehouse should also use a top-quality warehouse management system (or WMS), which should help increase operational efficiency and fulfillment speed.
+Since inventory is sent first to the consolidation warehouse, order fulfilment is much more organised.
+A consolidation warehouse should also use a top-quality warehouse management system (or WMS), which should help increase operational efficiency and fulfilment speed.

 “Logistics is something you never think about until it stops working, and we’ve never come to that point with ShipBob.
 Everything just works.
 We are super happy with ShipBob and very impressed by how well they’ve pumped out our large volume of orders.”